Citrullin/documentation/general/0.1/concepts/ipv6-mesh-network.md

 Due to the multicast packets, Route-over is giving the Neighbor Discovery protocol a disadvantage.
 Route-over routing has a advantage in scalability.

 ## Naming convention

 ### LLN

-LLN stands for Low power and Lossy Networks.
+LLN stands for low power and lossy networks.
 It describes a type of network where some devices might be not be available all the time.
 For example when a device only wakes up in a certain interval.
 It also describes a network where a packet might get lost, due to unreliable devices.